jhpyle/docassemble/demo.md

   the code block will run, but the attributes will not be set.

-  If the variable that a code block offers to set is not actually set when the code is run, docassemble will look for another block that offers to set the variables.
+  If the variable that a code block offers to set is not actually set when the code is run, the Steward will look for another block that offers to set the variables.
 In the case of the "county" attribute of an address, the question immediately preceding this one offers to set the "county" attribute.
 It does so by asking the user a question, rather than by using a geolocation service.
 This question serves as a "fallback" question.

-  Note that when docassemble looks for a block that offers to set a variable, it starts at the end of the interview and proceeds backward.
-Therefore, the order in which these blocks appear in the [YAML] file is significant.
+  Note that when the Steward looks for a block that offers to set a variable, it starts at the end of the DALang and proceeds backward.
+Therefore, the order in which these blocks appear in the DALang file is significant.
 ---
 generic object: City
 question: |